martinfarmer/angular-evaluation/README.md

 Clone this repository, implement the evaluation requirements below.

-To submit, zip up your solution's directiony while excluding the `node_modules` folder, and email the .zip file to <recruitment@kalibrilabs.com>.  (node_modules will result in the zip file being too large).
+To submit, zip up your solution's directiony while excluding the `node_modules` folder*, and email the .zip file to <recruitment@kalibrilabs.com>.

 Take care to ensure all requirements are met and the application and its tests run without error.

+* If the `node_modules` directory is included, the compressed zip file will be too large.
+You can always delete and re-generate the `node_modules` folder by running `npm install`.

 ## Evaluation Requirements